History & Culture

 Oil painting of Antelope Creek Culture based on the most recent archeological findings.

-Between 1150 and 1450, people identified as the Plains Village Indians, possible ancestors of the Caddo, Pawnee and Wichita, lived here around the Canadian River on Mesas in large permanent villages and smaller, outlying farming and gathering communities.
-Most dwellings were single-unit family dwellings, although some rooms were connected for other uses such as food storage.
+Between 1150 and 1450, the Plains Village Indians—likely ancestors of the Caddo, Pawnee, and Wichita—made their homes along the Canadian River.
+They lived on mesas in large, permanent villages surrounded by smaller farming and gathering communities.
+Most dwellings were single-family structures, though some were connected for purposes like food storage.

 Preserving Cultural Resources